 From Pink to a Polished, Spa-Like Bathroom

-This long and narrow master bathroom was boasting its original 1950’s pink square tile—and it was definitely no longer working for this cramped space, according to designer Gina Gutierrez of Gina Rachelle Design.
+This long and narrow primary bathroom was boasting its original 1950’s pink square tile—and it was definitely no longer working for this cramped space, according to designer Gina Gutierrez of Gina Rachelle Design.

 “My goal was to create a spa-like retreat while optimizing the existing floorplan,” Gutierrez explained.
 “A walk-in shower replaced the old bathtub and eliminated the need for the freestanding shower, so we used the newly available space for the toilet.
 The tweaked layout also allowed for a large custom vanity.
 Three different tiles add texture to the space, each having its own moment but all flowing beautifully.”